The ABEL trap (“anti-brownian electrokinetc trap”) has been invented and realized by A. E. Cohen and W. E. Moerner in Stanford

 AEC in Harvard and WEM in Stanford).

-It’s purpose is to immobilize single molecules, proteins or nanoparticles in solution by active canceling their threedimensional brownian motion.
+It’s purpose is to immobilize single molecules, proteins or nanoparticles in solution by active canceling their three dimensional Brownian motion.
 The nano-object is monitored by fluorescence imaging.
 The position of the nano-object is determined with respect to a target position and used for a feedback voltage applied to four electrodes.
-The electric field or the induced electroosmotic flux pushes the nano-object back and compensates the brownian motion.
+The electric field or the induced electroosmotic flux pushes the nano-object back and compensates the Brownian motion.

 A microfluidic device constricts the diffusion of the nano-object to the x and y